satijalab/seurat-wrappers/docs/fasttopics.md

 The fitted topic model—a “multinom\_topic\_model” object—is stored in
 the “misc” slot:

-    fit <- Misc(Reductions(pbmc3k, "multinom_topic_model"))
+    fit <- Misc(Reductions(pbmc3k, "multinom_topic_model"))$fit

-Once the topic model has been extracted from the Seurat object, many fastTopics functions can be used for downstream analysis and visualization.
+Once the topic model has been extracted from the Seurat object, a variety of fastTopics functions can be used for downstream analysis and visualization.
 For example, we can create a “Structure plot” to visualize all *K* dimensions of the topic model simultaneously: